ziemowit-s/neuron_get_started/README.md

 Other versions may have different issues, eg. 3.7 have problem with libpython3.7 and pycairo.
 It is possible to work with 3.7 but running from PyCharm may be error prone.

 ## Ubuntu
-NEURON > 7.5 requires readline library:
+NEURON > 7.5 requires the following additional libraries:

 * Ubuntu 16.04:
   `sudo apt install libreadline5 python-lxml`